• Skip to primary navigation

 • With the motor running, slowly drizzle in the olive oil and blend until smooth.

-• Taste and adjust seasoning as needed, adding more olive oil, lemon juice, garlic, cumin or salt if necessary.
+• Taste and adjust the seasoning, adding more olive oil, lemon juice, garlic, cumin, or salt as needed.

 Notes

 • Quality matters.
-Use the best possible tahini you can find.
+Use the best tahini you can find.

-• For a smoother hummus, peel the garbanzo bean skins off.
-For an even smoother hummus, start with dried chickpeas.
+• For smoother hummus, peel the chickpea skins off.
+For an even silkier texture, start with dried chickpeas instead of canned.

-• Hummus will thicken up in the fridge, dilute with 1 tablespoon of cold water at a time until you get your perfect consistency again
+• Hummus thickens in the fridge.
+Stir in 1 tablespoon of cold water at a time to loosen it back to your preferred consistency.

-• Leftover hummus will keep in the fridge a week.
+• Leftover hummus keeps in the refrigerator for about 1 week.

 *Note: to steam the carrots, use a steamer basket if you have one.
 Otherwise, bring about an inch of water to boil in pot, place the chopped carrots and steam until tender, about 10-20min.
 Larger pieces of carrot will need more time.